Son-Rise: History

 In the 1970s, Barry and Samahria Kaufman created the treatment modality for their son, Raun, who had been diagnosed with severe autism.
 However, it remains unclear if Raun Kaufman had ever been autistic.
-Of the five clinics who evaluated the boy in New York State—each describing him as "socially withdrawn and uncommunicative," it was only the sixth clinic that felt he was autistic.
+Among the five clinics who evaluated the boy in New York State—each describing him as "socially withdrawn and uncommunicative", it was only the sixth clinic that felt he was autistic.

 In 1976, Barry Neil Kaufman published Son-Rise, a book recounting his son's claimed recovery, which he self published in 1995 with the title Son-Rise: The Miracle Continues.
 The book was adapted into a televised docudrama film, called Son-Rise: A Miracle of Love and aired on NBC in 1979.

-Today, Raun Kaufman is the Director of Global Education for the Autism Treatment Center of America.
+Today, Raun Kaufman serves as the Director of Global Education for the Autism Treatment Center of America.

 A 1997 BBC documentary followed the family of a five-year-old autistic boy treated by the program.

 Effectiveness

 There are no documented normalizations with older children, and it may be that success "depends on a certain level of intellectual potential".
 Some professionals have questioned the emphasis placed on eye contact and its potential problems for some children.
 The consensus within the medical community is that there is no cure for autism and only a very few treatments have empirical evidence for improvements in symptoms.

-A 2003 study found that involvement with the Son-Rise Program led to more drawbacks than benefits for the involved families over time, although family stress levels did not rise in all cases.
-A 2006 study found that the Son-Rise Program is not always implemented as it is typically described in the literature, which suggests it will be difficult to evaluate its efficacy.
+A 2003 study found that involvement with The Son-Rise Program led to more drawbacks than benefits for the involved families over time, although family stress levels did not rise in all cases.
+A 2006 study found that The Son-Rise Program is not always implemented as it is typically described in the literature, which suggests it will be difficult to evaluate its efficacy.

-In 2009, United Kingdom’s Advertising Standards Authority sanctioned the Option Institute for a misleading ad claiming Son-Rise as an autism cure.
+In 2009, United Kingdom’s Advertising Standards Authority sanctioned The Option Institute for a misleading ad claiming Son-Rise as an autism cure.
 As of 2017, there was little evidence supporting the program.